 Get off to a great start by being part of a Residential Learning Community!
 Learning communities create an environment for success for first-year students in the McAnulty College of Liberal Arts.

 Each community shares:

-- Four integrated courses of study in the fall semester, one or two courses that get you back together in the spring
+- Two integrated courses of study in the fall semester.

 - Get to know faculty members on a personal basis